alevchuk/minibank/README.md

 ### Prometheus

+Requierments
+ * Lightning (because we re-use Go build)

-Install this on the base station to pull in all metrics into a single place.
+If you have multiple nodes, install this on the base station to pull in all metrics into a single place.

 Setup accounts:
 ```